-(7) "BEST IN CLASS" free cash flow conversion (4)
+(6) "BEST IN CLASS" Free Cash Flow Conversion

-In 2015, our annual free cash flow was \$544 million with an adjusted free cash flow conversion rate of 125%.
-This reflects excellent working capital management by our financial and supply chain teams in managing our working capital and has enabled us to lead the CPG industry by consistently converting over 100% of net income into free cash flow (free cash flow conversion).
-Over the next 3 years, we anticipate that we will generate over \$1.7 billion in free cash flow.
+In 2016, our annual free cash flow was \$605.5 million with an adjusted free cash flow conversion rate of 131%.
+This reflects excellent working capital management by our financial and supply chain teams and has enabled us to lead the CPG industry by consistently converting over 100% of net income into free cash flow (free cash flow conversion).
+Over the next 3 years, we anticipate that we will generate over \$1.8 billion in free cash flow.
 This will enable us to aggressively pursue acquisitions, make capital investments to continue to support the profitable growth of our existing businesses, and return cash to our stockholders.
-We have increased our annual dividend by 6% in 2016 to maintain our 40% payout ratio (dividends divided by adjusted net income).
-We have paid a quarterly dividend for 115 consecutive years.
+We increased our annual dividend by 7% in 2017 to maintain our 40% payout ratio (dividends divided by adjusted net income).
+We have paid a quarterly dividend for 116 consecutive years.

-(8) Superior overhead management
+(7) Superior Overhead Management

 Maintaining tight controls on our overhead costs has been a hallmark of Church & Dwight.
-Since 2006, we have lowered our adjusted overhead costs as a percentage of revenue from 15.0% to 12.1%.
-As a result, we believe we have the highest revenue per employee of any major CPG company.
-And, our management team "walks the talk" on this issue as we do not have perks like company cars, company planes, or country club memberships.
+Since 2006, we have lowered our overhead costs as a percentage of revenue from 15.0% to 12.6%.
+As a result, we believe we have one of the highest revenue per employee of any major CPG company.
+And, our management team "walks the talk" on this issue as, unlike some other companies, we do not have perks like company cars, company planes, or country club memberships.